sudosurmrf/es5-es6-lecture/README.md

 The project is organized into different folders inside the `es5-lecture` directory.
 Each folder inside the root directory contains examples of ES5 and ES6 practices.
 Some folders may have a server.js which needs to be ran first, while others may just need to run the index.html.
 All of these folders will include any relevant code you will need to observe the differences and allow you to test these examples.

-es5-lecture/ ├── passwordLeak/ # ES5 and ES6 example securing the password before hashing │ └── server.js ├── public/ │ └── index.html ├── functionVariables/ # ES5 and ES6 example demonstrating variable leak due to function scoping ├── README.md # This README file └── package.json # Project dependencies
+es5-lecture/ ├── passwordLeak/ # ES5 and ES6 example securing the password before hashing │ └── server.js ├── public/ │ └── index.html ├── scopingIssue / # ES5 and ES6 example demonstrating variable leak due to function scoping / ├── CleanerFunctions/ # ES5 and ES6 functions which show the simpler way to express functions using ES6. / ├── README.md # This README file └── package.json # Project dependencies

 ---